-The Malaysian Palm Oil Board and Orion Genomics have developed a leaf-punch test that can tell whether or not a young oil palm plant will be defective when it matures.
+The Malaysian Palm Oil Board and Orion Genomics have developed a leaf-punch test that can tell whether a young oil palm plant will be defective when it matures.
 The process works like this: Subsistence farmers use the devices, which cost about $4, to punch samples from their plants.
 Then they mail the samples to laboratories.
 A few weeks later, farmers receive the molecular test results and use the information to invest only in good plants, while tossing the bad ones.
 It's a shift that could drastically increase revenue and sustainability in the industry.

 “Our work in this area has been driven in part by environmental concerns,” said Robert Martienssen, co-founder of Orion Genomics and a professor of plant genetics at Cold Spring Harbor Laboratory.
 “As we devise ways to reliably boost yields, we thereby lessen the economic motivation to spread oil palm holdings into sensitive rainforest areas that are important to preserve."

 (Photo: Adek Berry)